c7rishi/c7rishi.github.io/_pages/publication.md

 ## Software

-* [BAMBI](https://cran.r-project.org/web/packages/BAMBI/index.html): An R package for Bivariate Angular Mixture Models. *Downloaded over 35,000 times.*
+* [BAMBI](https://cran.r-project.org/web/packages/BAMBI/index.html): An R package for Bivariate Angular Mixture Models. *Downloaded over 40,000 times.*
 * [variantprobs](https://github.com/c7rishi/variantprobs): An R package for estimating probabilities and expected numbers of mutations in the tumor genome.
 * [hidgenclassifier](https://github.com/c7rishi/hidgenclassifier): An R package implementing Key functions for Bayesian hidden genome classifiers.
 Includes functions for preprocessing genommic data, fitting and predicting from hidden genome classifiers.
 * [pvLRT](https://github.com/c7rishi/pvLRT): An R package for likelihood ratio test based methods for pharmacovigilance.

 ## Submitted or in-revision

 * Mukherjee S, Khare K, and **Chakraborty S**.
 (2022+).
-Convergence properties of data augmentation algorithms for high-dimensional robit regression. *Submitted.*
+Convergence properties of data augmentation algorithms for high-dimensional robit regression. *In revision.*
 * **Chakraborty, S.**, and Markatou, M. (2022+).
 Likelihood Ratio Test Based Drug Safety Assessment using R package pvLRT.
 * **Chakraborty, S.**, Liu, A., Ball, R., and Markatou, M. (2022+).
-On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *Submitted.*
+On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *In revision.*
 * **Chakraborty, S.** and Su, Z. (2022+).
 A comprehensive Bayesian framework for envelope models. *In revision*.
 * Shen Y, Park Y, **Chakraborty S**, Zhang C. (2022+) Bayesian simultaneous partial envelope model with application to an imaging genetics analysis. *Submitted.*